-Meanwhile, if you sell an order with a referral fee that’s less than the minimum, you’ll have to pay $0.30.
+Meanwhile, if you sell an order with a referral fee that’s less than the minimum, you have to pay $0.30.

 You pay a flat $39.99 per month, which Amazon bills starting from the date of your subscription and on the same day for subsequent months.

 So, if you enroll on the 15th of the month, you’ll always be charged on the 15th.
-But if you cancel on the 15th, you’ll be charged for that entire month before it stops.
+But, if you cancel on the 15th, you’ll still be charged for that entire month.

-Amazon also charges a flat rate of $1.80 per media item you sell in addition to any other applicable fees.
+Amazon also charges a flat $1.80 per media item you sell in addition to any other applicable fees.
 Closing fees pertain to the following categories:

 Here’s a step-by-step guide for determining your expenses.

-Since Amazon handles rates according to its various product categories, before starting your computations, make sure you:
+Since Amazon handles rates according to their various product categories, before starting your computations, make sure you:

 *Use unit weight for standard-size products that weigh 0.75 lbs or less and special oversize products.
 Use the larger measurement between single unit weight or dimensional weight for all other products.